leylacheung/HGT-MI/README.md

 ```
 Users can modify the configuration file to adjust hyperparameters such as the hidden dimension, number of layers, batch size, and learning rate, or to select different datasets.

-### 🎯 Demo (Coming Soon)

-We will provide a simple demo to illustrate the full pipeline, including:

-- Input: donor and acceptor SMILES
-- Output: predicted PCE
-- Visualization of multi-level interactions

-Stay tuned!